Links on Android Authority may earn us a commission. Learn more.

 2. Crime + Punishment

-As a police officer, do you walk the streets of New York City and look to be a positive force?
+Do you walk the streets of New York City and look to be a positive force as a police officer?
 Or, do you walk those same streets and look at everyone as potential arrests?
 According to the so-called NYPD12, it’s much more of the latter.

 Even though quotas were outlawed for years, commanders still pushed their officers to make a certain number of arrests.
 For a dozen current and former NYPD officers, enough was enough: it was time to shed some light on the quotas.
 In doing so, they also shed light on the struggles of going against the same people they served alongside.
 This is one of the best documentaries on Hulu to learn more about our police system.